Updating old shutters by spray painting them is a great, inexpensive way to bring a fresh look to the exterior of your home.

 - I took me about 5-10 minutes per shutter.

 - I let them dry for 2 hours and we started hanging them back up.
-Hubby was just about as thrilled to do this as he was taking them down.
-I felt like a motivational speaker trying to convince how worth it it was.

 Our roof was finished on Friday so I wanted to wait and take the finished transformation picture after that.
 I chose a black roof too.
-Shocking huh?

-I just lerve it!!
+I just love it!!